EBI-Metagenomics/notebooks/src/docs/analysis/version6/amplicon.md

 ### Output files

-There are six general categories of results, which are separated into six different output directories by the pipeline, and each successful run/sample should have all six of these directories:
+There are six general categories of results, which are separated into six different output directories by the pipeline, and each successful run/sample should have up to six of these directories:

 ```bash
 ├── qc